-Medical malpractice business is generated through key partners in France and Italy with local market expertise residing in the AmTrust Lyon office and the Company's branch in Milan.
-The medical malpractice renewal window in both markets is predominately on January annually.
+Medical malpractice business is generated through key partners in France and Italy with local market expertise residing in the Company's branches in France (Lyon) and Italy (Milan).
+The medical malpractice renewal window in both markets is predominately 01 January annually.